4 cups all-purpose flour

 1 cup powdered sugar

-In a small bowl, mix the egg, ricotta, lemon juice and cream together then put into the fridge until needed.
+In a small bowl, mix the egg, squash and cream together then put into the fridge until needed.

-In the bowl of a food processor fitted with the chopping blade, pulse together the dry ingredients and lemon zest.
+In the bowl of a food processor fitted with the chopping blade, pulse together the dry ingredients and the chopped sage.

 Add the cubed butter and pulse about 10 times.
 You still want to see little pea sized cuts of butter in the mixture.

-Transfer the mixture into a large mixing bowl, then take the ricotta mixture out of the fridge and pour it into the dry ingredients.
-Use a fork to start the mixing process, then add the blueberries and continue mixing lightly with your hands.
-Turn out onto a cold surface and start folding the dough onto itself until it is nicely mixed and has formed a ball.
+Transfer the mixture into your chilled bowl, then take out the squash mixture and pour it into the dry ingredients.
+Use a fork to start the mixing process, then start folding the dough onto itself using your hand until it is nicely mixed and has formed a ball.
 Make sure you work quickly so that your hands don’t warm the butter too much.
 If you feel that the dough has gotten too warm, put it into the freezer for a bit so the butter can cool down again.

 Once the dough is ready, cut it in half and form 2 balls of dough.
-On a floured surface, gently pat each ball into a 6” diameter.
+On a floured surface, gently pat each ball (you can do this one at a time) into a 6” diameter.
 Cut each dough into 6 triangles (8 if you want smaller scones).
-Line the scones on a parchment lined baking sheet and put the sheets in the freezer for about 15-20 minutes.
-If you have no room in the freezer, you can put
+Line the scones on a parchment lined baking sheet and put the sheets in the freezer for about 30 minutes.
+If you have no room in the freezer, you can put them into the fridge for an hour.

-Before putting the scones into the oven, brush with cream, then sprinkle with sugar.
+Before putting the scones into the oven, brush with cream, then dip each sage leaf into the cream and lay on top of the scone.
+Sprinkle with sugar.

 Once out of the oven, put onto a cooling rack and allow to cool.

-In a bowl, mix the powdered sugar and lemon juice together with a fork until it has the consistency of corn syrup.
+In a bowl, mix the powdered sugar, cinnamon and water together with a fork until in has the consistency of corn syrup.
 You want it thin enough to drizzle over the scones but thick enough for the drizzle to hold its shape.

 Drizzle over cooled scones using a fork, make sure they are not hot.